NeuroML/jNeuroML/README.md

 Binary installation
 -------------------

 To get a precompiled binary for jNeuroML, go to https://github.com/NeuroML/jNeuroML/releases, download the latest **jNeuroML.zip** file and you have everything you need.
-Unzip on your local machine and go into the *jNeuroML* directory.
+Unzip on your local machine and go into the *jNeuroMLJar* directory.

 Usage
 -----